icon icon

 A skilled storyteller and content creator, Dre works across audio and digital media to share Indigenous stories.
 His award-winning project MoZzi X Inkatja: New Moon is a powerful multimedia cultural experience showcased at festivals throughout South Australia and internationally, celebrating community, culture, and innovation through contemporary and traditional expression.

-- Suman Basnet, Regional Director, AMARC Asia-Pacific
+• Suman Basnet, Regional Director, AMARC Asia-Pacific

+Suman Basnet is a media professional from Nepal.
 He currently serves as the Regional Director for Asia-Pacific region of the World Association of Community Radio Broadcasters (AMARC).
-He works closely with community broadcasters and advocates of freedom of expression to promote people’s right to broadcast, to strategize for people’s participation, and to promote sustainability of community radios.
-Policy advocacy, supporting marginalized communities to access community broadcasting, promotion of gender diversity in community radios, technological adaptation, network development and using community radios for disaster risk reduction are some of his main areas of work.
+He works closely with community broadcasters and advocates of freedom of expression to promote people’s right to broadcast, to strategise for people’s participation, and to promote sustainability of community radios.
+Policy advocacy, supporting marginalised communities to access community broadcasting, promotion of gender diversity in community radios, technological adaptation, network development and using community radios for disaster risk reduction are some of his main areas of work.

 Suman started his career in broadcasting in 1987 as a TV producer, eventually moving to print media and working as an independent documentary filmmaker until 2002 when he joined AMARC.

-In addition to organizing numerous international seminar and conferences in different parts of the world, Suman has spoken in international symposiums, workshops and seminars on issues ranging from media legislation to community participation, and from sustainable growth of community media to building alliances with social movement in the Asia-Pacific region.
+In addition to organising numerous international seminar and conferences in different parts of the world, Suman has spoken in international symposiums, workshops and seminars on issues ranging from media legislation to community participation, and from sustainable growth of community media to building alliances with social movement in the Asia-Pacific region.

 One of his main interests is to study media’s role in peace building and conflict resolution and to learn how theories can be transformed into actions in everyday community-media work.